jstasiak/polanie-cd-data/README.md

-# polanie-cd-data
+# Polanie CD data
-Data ripped from a CD version of Polanie, a Polish strategy game
+Data ripped from the CD version of Polanie, a Polish strategy game